rolemadelen/euisblue.github.io/_posts/en/ds-algo/2021-05-03-algorithm-complexity.md

 ## Time Complexity
 - A correlation between the input size and the time it takes to process it.
 - In CP, we assume that a program can process about 100 million operations per second.
   + FYI: In May 2021, the world's fastest super computer is Japanese _[Fugaku](https://blog.global.fujitsu.com/fgb/2020-06-22/supercomputer-fugaku-named-world-fastest/)_.
-Its peak performance is 537petaFLOPS(PF) which means it can process about 53 quadrillion 7000 trillion operations per second.
+Its peak performance is 537petaFLOPS(PF) which means it can process about 53.7 quadrillion operations per second.

 Here's a `countEven` function that finds a total number of evens between 1 to N.